 What happens if you drive uninsured?

-a fine of up to £300
+a fixed penalty of £300

-6 to 8 penalty points on your licence
+6 penalty points

 Make sure you don’t forget